 Kawuneeche Visitor Center

-If you do end up doing the drive across the whole park, this visitor center has a gift shop, rangers, ranger-led activities, maps, and more.
+If you do the drive across the whole park, this visitor center has a gift shop, rangers, ranger-led activities, maps, and more.
 It’s only open in the summer, but coming from Estes Park, you couldn’t get there in the winter anyway, you’d have to go all the way down to I-70 and around!

 Alpine Visitor Center

 Address: Trail Ridge Rd, Grand Lake, CO 80447, United States

 You won’t be able to reach the Alpine Visitor Center in the winter months either.
 Trail Ridge Road will be closed.
 In the summer, though, this visitor center is quite popular.
 It’s the highest elevation visitor center in the national parks system at 11,796 feet.
 It’s above the tree line and the views are amazing.
 Snacks, exhibits, and friendly rangers await you at the top.

 See Related: Most Famous Historical Landmarks in the USA